nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Adding a group member while all groups are being shown

-    1. Prerequisites: List all groups using the `groups` command.
+    1. Prerequisites: List all groups using the groups command.
 Multiple groups in the list.
+       Student to be added to the group does not belong to any group.

     1. Test case: `addMember 1 g/w14-4` where a group with the name of W14-4 exists<br>
        Expected: First student in the student list is added to group W14-4 as a member.
 Success message shown in the status message.
 Student in student list is tagged to the group.